danielamitay/DACircularProgress/README.md

 - [LinkedIn](http://www.linkedin.com/in/danielamitay)
 - [Email](hello@danielamitay.com)

-If you use/enjoy DACircularProgress, let me know!
+If you use/enjoy `DACircularProgress`, let me know!

 ## Credits

-DACircularProgress is brought to you by [Daniel Amitay](http://www.amitay.us) and [contributors to the project](https://github.com/danielamitay/DACircularProgress/contributors).
+`DACircularProgress` is brought to you by [Daniel Amitay](http://www.amitay.us) and [contributors to the project](https://github.com/danielamitay/DACircularProgress/contributors).
 A special thanks to [Cédric Luthi](https://github.com/0xced) for a significant amount of changes.
 If you have feature suggestions or bug reports, feel free to help out by sending pull requests or by [creating new issues](https://github.com/danielamitay/DACircularProgress/issues/new).

 ## License

 ### MIT License

-Copyright (c) 2012 Daniel Amitay (http://danielamitay.com)
+Copyright (c) 2013 Daniel Amitay (http://danielamitay.com)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal